sakurazz/algorithms-with-illustrations/README.md

 # Algorithms

-Here are all about alogrithms I wrote.
+Here are some alogrithms I wrote.